MMK21Hub/cheesecake-clicker/README.md

-# cheesecake-clicker
+# 🍰 Cheesecake clicker

-🍰 A clicker game inspired by our favorite dessert
+> A clicker game inspired by our favorite dessert